 1] Sign In/Set Up Dialog

-A user will either get the “Sign in” to set up Office dialog which demands the user to sign into their Microsoft account (which he/her used to subscribe to Office).
+A user will either get the “Sign in” to set up Office dialog which demands the user to sign in to their Microsoft account (which he/she used to subscribe to Office).

 2] Enter Product Key Dialog